bokkypoobah/TheDAOETCTokenBalance/README.md

     Stats	daosPreHardForkTotal	1153816598.702436
     Stats	daosPreHardForkContractTotal	1153816598.702436

-The number of non-zero accounts is slightly different to the 22092 figure from the Goodies' `DAOBalanceSnapShot` contract, but to 9 decimal places, the total calculated by evaluating each addresss at block 1,919,999 is the same as the total calculated using the data in **The DAO ETC Token Balance Contract** below.
+The number of non-zero accounts is slightly different to the 22092 figure from the Goodies' `DAOBalanceSnapShot` contract, but to 9 decimal places, the total calculated by evaluating each addresss at block 1,919,999 is the same as the total calculated using the data in the Goodies' `DAOBalanceSnapShot` contract.

 ### Note - Slight Difference In Total Supply